Endoscopy for neuroendocrine tumours (NETs)

 Getting your results

-You should get your results within 1 or 2 weeks at a follow up appointment.
+You should get your results within 1 or 2 weeks at a follow up appointment, but it may take longer.

 Waiting for test results can be a very worrying time.
 You might have contact details for a specialist nurse who you can contact for information if you need to.
 It can help to talk to a close friend or relative about how you feel.